 The Company's technology and development expenses consist primarily of personnel costs, including stock-based compensation, and professional services associated with the ongoing development and maintenance of the Company's solution, and to a lesser extent, facilities related costs, and depreciation and amortization.
 These expenses include costs incurred in the development, implementation and maintenance of internal use software, including platform and related infrastructure.
 Technology and development costs are expensed as incurred, except to the extent that such costs are associated with internal use software development that qualifies for capitalization which are then recorded as internal use software development costs, net on the Company's consolidated balance sheet.
-The Company amortizes internal use software development costs that relate to its revenue producing platform to cost of revenue and amortizes other internal use software development costs to technology and development costs.
+The Company amortizes internal use software development costs to technology and development costs.